Fej\'er* monotonicity in optimization algorithms: Abstract

 \section{Abstract}

-Fejér monotonicity is a well-established property commonly observed in sequences generated by optimization algorithms.
-In this paper, we introduce an extension of this property, called Fejér* monotonicity, which was initially proposed in [\emph{SIAM J. Optim.}, 34(3), 2535–2556 (2024)].
-We discuss and build upon the concept by exploring its behavior within Hilbert spaces, presenting an illustrative example and insightful results regarding weak and strong convergence.
-We also compare Fejér* monotonicity with other weak notions of Fejér-like monotonicity, to better establish the role of Fejér* monotonicity in optimization algorithms.
+{ Fejér monotonicity is a well-established property often observed in sequences generated by optimization algorithms.
+In this paper, we study an extension of this property, called Fejér* monotonicity, which was initially proposed in [\emph{SIAM J. Optim.}, 34(3), 2535--2556 (2024)].
+We discuss and explore its behavior within Hilbert spaces as a tool for optimization algorithms.
+Additionally, we investigate weak and strong convergence properties of this novel concept.
+Through illustrative examples and insightful results, we contrast Fejér* with weaker notions of quasi-Fejér-type monotonicity. } \keywords{Fejér* monotonicity, Fejér monotonicity, convex analysis, optimization algorithms}